LogoOsome

 6 Registered Office Address

-Again, to register your business at an address in England, Scotland or Wales, you will need to complete an application form through Companies House.
+Again, to have a company's registered office address in England, Scotland or Wales, you will need to complete an application form.
 You will be required to provide proof of ID and sign an oath that you are not disqualified from starting a company.

 uk-guide-plcs.png

-First, you will be required to file an annual return with the Companies House.
+When setting up a limited company, you must file an annual return with the Companies House.
 If your company has been trading for more than three months, it must file an annual return with the Companies House.
 The information on this form is used to calculate income tax and corporation tax.

 How Much Does It Cost to Set Up a Limited Company?

-It costs £12 to get your limited company registered with the Companies House in the UK.
+It costs £50 to get your limited company registered with the Companies House in the UK.
 You can pay the fee via debit or credit card and once paid, the government will provide you with a confirmation within 24 hours.
+Check out our incorporation pricing packages for more.

 How Long Does It Take to Set Up a Limited Company?